rlee0525/TechnicalConceptsForInterviews/Sorting.md

 ### Merge sort
 - Breaking input into many different pieces recursively, and merging back together.
 - Space complexity of O(N)
+- Stable sort (because you always merge the left side first then the right side)

 ### Heap sort
 - Turn input into a heap